 Connect inputs and outputs by selecting the box where they intersect.

 Gating mode delivers fast-acting, seamless channel gating and consistent perceived ambient sound levels.
-Off-attenuation in this mode is fixed at -20 dB per channel, regardless of the number of open channels.
+The off attenuation setting is applied to all inactive channels, regardless of the number of active channels.

 Gain sharing mode dynamically balances system gain between open and closed channels.
 The system gain remains consistent by distributing gain across channels to equal one open channel.
 The scaled gain structure helps to reduce noise when there is a high channel count.
-When fewer channels are used, the lower off-attenuation provides transparent gating.
+When fewer channels are used, the off attenuation setting is lower and provides transparent gating.

 Manual mode sums all active tracks and sends the summed signal over a single Dante output.
 This provides the option to route an individual signal for reinforcement or recording, without enabling automixing.
 The settings from the faders in the standard monitoring view apply to the summed output.